 Common Title Loan Mistake 1 – Monthly Payment Focus

-The first mistake you will want to avoid when getting a title loan, especially one online, is focusing on the monthly payment.
+The first mistake when getting a title loan online you will want to avoid is focusing on the monthly payment.
 What we mean is letting the lender focus your attention on only the monthly payment instead of the total loan cost.

 It is no secret that title loans have higher interest rates than most traditional loans.
 Even the best title loans can be costly if they are amortized over a long period.